INTO-CPS-Association/example_digital-twin_incubator/software/digital_twin/data_access/influxdbserver/README.md

    [Activate virtual environment]
    python -m digital_twin.data_access.influxdbserver.test_server
    ```
-3. See the data produced by the script by logging in to http://localhost:8086/ and opening the test dashboard.
+3. See the data produced by the script by logging in to http://localhost:8086/ (user and password below) and opening the test dashboard.
 3. Stop and remove the server: `docker-compose down -v`

 More information: https://docs.influxdata.com/influxdb/v2.0/get-started/